Lord Mayor's Multicultural Awards for Business

 - comply with all federal, state and local government legislation and regulations and all relevant industry codes of practice

-In addition to the above general eligibility conditions, the Nick Xynias Young Multicultural Business Person of the Year Award nominees must be aged 35 years or younger as at Friday 30 June 2017.
+In addition to the above general eligibility conditions, the Nick Xynias Multicultural Young Business Person of the Year Award nominees must be aged 35 years or younger as at 30 June 2018.

 Failure to meet these eligibility requirements will immediately disqualify your application from being accepted.